 - See The Essential Candida Cleanse for more diet recommendations whilst utilizing homeopathy to heal your pathogenic overgrowth.

-Homeopathy heals in accordance to the mind-body association: expressions of illness in the body can be measured by the mind, and the way illness is reflected here varies from person to person.
+Homeopathy heals in accordance to the mind-body association: expressions of illness in the body can be measured by the mind, and the way the same illness is reflected here varies from person to person.
 Thus, the proper remedy must be chosen to suit the persona.
-I always knew nature provided us with the means to heal ourselves, but I never could have imagined how exceptionally the “vaccines” of homeopathy (the illness remedies cause in their whole state mirror the symptoms they will cure in the sick) correspond with all life on Earth, as if the traits of animals manifest in non-sentient beings*.
-This notion only solidifies the concept of unification: the connectivity of nature, and the ability we possess to help each other thrive, suggests we derive from the same body of light wherein no one suffers at the expense of another’s welfare.
-Indeed, we do not have to suffer; The Soul (and whatever this entity entails) has ensured that we can save ourselves from anguish, if only more knew.
-Our goal as one is not to synthesize methods of healing, but rather to realize and consequently utilize what we have already been given.
-I cannot convey to you how profoundly my remedies affected me on all levels, mending the parts of my body that hindered my mind.
+I always knew nature provided us with the means to heal ourselves, but I never could have imagined how exceptionally the “vaccines” of homeopathy correspond with all life on Earth, as if the traits of animals manifest in non-sentient beings*.
+This notion only solidifies the concept of unification: the connectedness of nature, the ability we possess to help each other thrive, suggests we derive from the same body of light wherein none suffer at the expense of another’s welfare.
+Indeed, we do not have to suffer; The Soul (and whatever this entity entails) has ensured that we can save ourselves from anguish, if only more knew we possess the capacity to heal.
+Our goal as one is not to synthesize methods of healing, but rather to realize and consequently utilize what we have already been given, a facet of our spiritual journey that will only become more apparent as we become more aware… I cannot convey to you how profoundly my remedies affected me on all levels, mending the parts of my body that hindered my mind in ways I could never imagine.
+So much happiness, and so much awareness.
 Below I have provided an overview of a few remedies touted for their digestive healing abilities.
 These descriptions are not meant to replace the advice of a reputable homeopath.